 For a listing of previous Honorary Degree recipients, please visit the Archives page.

-Six distinguished men and women in the sciences, religion, business and architecture will join principal speaker Vice President Mike Pence as honorary degree recipients at the University of Notre Dame’s 172nd University Commencement Ceremony on May 21 (Sunday).
+A distinguished group of U.S. and international figures will join the principal speaker, Brazilian Judge Sérgio Fernando Moro, as honorary degree recipients at the University of Notre Dame’s 173rd University Commencement Ceremony on May 20.

 Judge Sérgio Moro, a leader in his country’s anti-corruption movement, will receive an honorary doctor of laws degree.